mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 6 50000 Nenj
 7 100000 SOC +1 (max.
 9)

-The lower classes or ‘commoners’ in Zhodani society, performing ordinary but satisfying jobs in the service of the Consulate.
+The lower classes or 'commoners' in Zhodani society, performing ordinary but satisfying jobs in the service of the Consulate.